 Garden and Landscape Section: Home horticultural practices, development and use of best management practices, characteristics of different plants, landscapes, pests and more;

-Krome Section: Avocados, mangoes, ground covers, papayas, edible garden programs, and more;
+Krome Section: Vanilla, grapes, stone fruits, mangoes, papayas, soil amendments, and more;

 Agroecology and Natural Resources Section: Environmental education, farm to school programs, invasive species, water quality, extension outreach, and more.